-This page accompanies my article, ‘Travel Stories: Metaphors of Journeying in Jazz’, which will be published in Jazzforschung/Jazz Research (Issues 50/51, 2024).
-The galleries below contain the cover artwork of all the record albums mentioned in the article (plus a few that didn’t make the cut), organized by section subheading, with the covers appearing in the order they are mentioned in the text.
+The galleries below contain the cover artwork for all of the 200 record albums mentioned in the article (plus a few that didn’t make the cut), organized by section subheading, with the covers appearing in the order they are mentioned in the text.
 Click on any cover to see it at 600 pixels, and to scroll through each gallery.
-A PDF copy of the Discography, organized alphabetically by artist, can be downloaded here.

-The Travel Stories Playlist, hosted on Spotify, includes the vast majority of the musical examples addressed in the article.
+The Travel Stories Playlist, hosted on Spotify, includes the vast majority of the musical examples addressed in the article – a 17-hour treasure trove of travelling tropes!

 For the vast majority of working jazz musicians, the metaphor of the journey also has profoundly real implications.
 It is perhaps unsurprising, then, that the theme of travelling has featured extensively in the history and discourses of jazz, in ways that often blur or conflate the real, the fictional, and the metaphorical – tendencies that are evident in the recurring chronicles and iconography of jazz, as reflected in album cover art, album titles, composition titles, and critical commentary, as well as in occasional musical elements.